 Sangwon Park, Yizhen Yin and Byung-Gak Son (2019).
 Understanding of Online Hotel Booking Process: A Multiple Method Approach.
 Journal of Vacation Marketing, Vol. 25, Issue 3, pp. 334-348.

 About PolyU's School of Hotel and Tourism Management

 The School is driven by the need to serve its industry and academic communities through the advancement of education and dissemination of knowledge.
-With a strong international team of over 70 faculty members with diverse cultural backgrounds, the SHTM offers programmes at levels ranging from undergraduate degrees to doctoral degrees.
-Through Hotel ICON, the School's groundbreaking teaching and research hotel and a vital aspect of its paradigm-shifting approach to hospitality and tourism education, the SHTM is advancing teaching, learning and research, inspiring a new generation of passionate, pioneering professionals to take their positions as leaders in the hospitality and tourism industry.
+With a strong international team of 90 faculty members from 20 countries and regions around the world, the SHTM offers programmes at levels ranging from undergraduate to doctoral degrees.
+Through Hotel ICON, the School's groundbreaking teaching and research hotel and a vital aspect of its paradigm-shifting approach to hospitality and tourism education, the SHTM is advancing teaching, learning and research, and inspiring a new generation of passionate, pioneering professionals to take their positions as leaders in the hospitality and tourism industry.